Sergio Pérez: 2021: First season at Red Bull

 On the way to the grid at the 2021 Belgian Grand Prix, Pérez crashed, having skidded into the barriers at Les Combes.
 Pérez's car was fixed in time for the start of the race, although he was required to start from the back.
 Ultimately, however, the race was red-flagged after just two laps under the safety car, resulting in a result of 20th place, although he was later promoted to 19th due to a penalty given to Lance Stroll.

-At the Turkish Grand Prix, he finished third to score another podium finish, after an "intense" wheel to wheel battle with Lewis Hamilton in the wet.
+At the Turkish Grand Prix, Pérez finished third to score another podium finish, after an "intense" wheel to wheel battle with Lewis Hamilton in the wet.

-At the United States Grand Prix, Pérez had one of his most competitive weekends of the season, out-qualifying the Mercedes of Valtteri Bottas and starting 3rd behind teammate Verstappen and the other Mercedes of Lewis Hamilton, before finishing in the same position, albeit over 42 seconds behind eventual winner Verstappen, due to a drinks failure on the first lap.
+At the United States Grand Prix, Pérez had one of his most competitive weekends of the season, out-qualifying the Mercedes of Valtteri Bottas and starting third behind teammate Verstappen and the other Mercedes of Lewis Hamilton, before finishing in the same position, albeit over 42 seconds behind eventual winner Verstappen, due to a drinks failure on the first lap.

 In his home race in Mexico, Pérez took his third consecutive podium, for the first time in his career.
-In the closing stages of the race, he was able to pressure Lewis Hamilton for 2nd place, but he was unable to pass Hamilton before the chequered flag.
+In the closing stages of the race, he was able to pressure Lewis Hamilton for second place, but he was unable to pass Hamilton before the chequered flag.

 At the season finale in Abu Dhabi, Pérez's defensive work against Hamilton helped his teammate Max Verstappen close a seven-second gap to Hamilton, which was crucial in Verstappen's title victory.
 Pérez retired from the race a few laps from the end because of suspected engine problems.
 Verstappen praised Pérez after the race stating "It's very rare to have a team mate like that ... he was a real team player and I really hope we can continue this for a long time."

-Pérez finished the season with 190 points, scoring 1 win and 5 podiums.
+Pérez finished the season with 190 points, scoring one win and five podiums.
 He finished fourth overall, equalling his best championship result set in 2020.